MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/about/work_in_progress.md

 ## General functionality

-### Windows Container Image must exactly match container host
+### Container and host build number match
 A Windows Server Container requires an operating system image that matches the container host in respect to build and patch level.
-A mismatch will lead to instability and or unpredictable behavior for the container and/or the host.
+A mismatch will lead to potential instability and or unpredictable behavior for the container and/or the host.

 If you install updates against the Windows container host OS you will need to update the container base OS image to have the matching updates.
 <!-- Can we give examples of behavior or errors?
 Makes it more searchable -->